Azure/Communication/special-order-numbers.md

     - [Port In Form for Denmark](./Forms/filename.pdf)

 2) Attach the filled in and signed form when creating a case with our Service Desk team via [Phone Number Service Center](https://pstnsd.powerappsportals.com/)
+     - ***Note: When creating the case, make sure to choose ACS as the "Customer Profile"***
-3) Service Desk team will let you know of the next steps
+4) Service Desk team will let you know of the next steps

 *PLEASE NOTE:* You need to have an [eligible Azure Subscription and Resource](https://docs.microsoft.com/azure/communication-services/concepts/telephony-sms/plan-solution#azure-subscriptions-eligibility) to be able to port numbers.